Accessibility statement

 - Services ‘pin to home’ functionality cannot be operated using a screen reader.

-- Services and wallet screens contain small sized text that may be difficult to read.
+- Services and wallet screens contain native app components with small-sized text that may be difficult to read.

 - Some decorative images may get announced with screen reader use.